privacy-scaling-explorations/pse.dev/data/projects/README.md

 ];
 ```

-By following these steps, you will successfully add a new project to your application and ensure it is correctly registered and visible.
+By following these steps, you will successfully add a new project and ensure it is correctly registered and visible.

 ## Show badges in the project card